NilAtabey/TalkTagger/README.md

 **Score Explanations:**

-- **Distinctiveness Score:** This score shows how much a message matches a player's unique texting style, based on things like word choice, punctuation, and message length.
+- **Distinctiveness Score:** This score indicates how closely a message aligns with a player's unique texting style, based on factors such as word choice, punctuation, and message length.
 Higher scores mean the message is more typical for that player.
 There's no fixed maximum—the score increases as more of the player's signature habits appear in the message.

-- **BERT Similarity Score:** This score uses advanced AI to measure how similar a message is to a player's real messages, considering both meaning and style.
+- **BERT Similarity Score:** This score utilizes measures the similarity between a message and a player's actual messages, taking into account both meaning and style.
 It's shown as a percentage from 0% to 100%, where higher values mean the message is more similar to that player's usual way of texting.

 ## File Upload Requirements